 Sampling strategies targeted major food brands and regions covering 40-85% of relevant markets.
 Testing methods combined qualitative “yes/no” assessments with quantitative iCheck devices and local as well as German-accredited laboratory analysis to assess the applicability of different methods

 The fortification of staple foods with micronutrients is a critical public health strategy to combat malnutrition.
 However, ensuring the quality of fortified foods remains a challenge in many regions.
-QuImpact, a non-profit technical service provider, partnered with BioAnalyt to conduct a market-level rapid assessment of fortified foods in Indonesia, Kenya, and India.
-Funded by the Bill & Melinda Gates Foundation (BMGF) and coordinated locally by Nutrition International (NI), the project aimed to validate a rapid testing methodology for micronutrient levels and provide baseline data to inform stakeholders and improve fortification programs
+QuImpact, a non-profit technical service provider, partnered with BioAnalyt to assess micronutrient testing methods and fortification quality at the market-level in Indonesia, Kenya, and India.
+Supported by the Gates Foundation and coordinated locally by Nutrition International (NI) , the project aimed to validate a rapid testing methodology for micronutrient levels and provide baseline data to inform stakeholders and improve fortification programs.

 The project focused on the following objectives: